AndyHaas/Salesforce_Project_Management/wiki/Configuration-Guide.md

 ### Assign Permission Sets

 1. **Navigate to Permission Sets**
-   - Setup â†’ Users â†’ Permission Sets
+   - Setup †’ Users †’ Permission Sets

 2. **Assign to Users**
    - For each permission set: